 The New Faces of WWE Can’t Let It Slide

-The WWE now is different than the WWE that Hulk ruled from 1982 to 1993.
+The WWE of 2018 is far different from the WWF that Hulk ruled from 1982 to 1993.
 It’s even different from the WWE that Hogan returned to in 2002, after the implosion of World Championship Wrestling.

 For the first time in the company’s history, WWE is heavily represented by men and women of color.
-And they are not portraying the tired, offensive, and played-out stereotypes they previously did.
+And they are not portraying the tired, offensive, and played-out stereotypes of pro wrestling’s past.

 Among the company’s top stars are: